taikitodo/taikitodo.github.io/README.md

 <img style="float:left; width:20%; margin:0px 25px 0px 0px;" src="0CA2D243-FB59-4E77-9A62-49973F6A3F42.jpeg" />
-I am an associate professor in the Department of Informatics, and an affiliate faculty member of School of Science, at Kyushu University in Japan.
-My research focuses on algorithmic aspects of mechanism design, including resource allocations and social choice.
-I am belonging to [the Multi-Agent Laboratory](https://agent.inf.kyushu-u.ac.jp).
+I am an associate professor in the Department of Informatics, and an affiliate faculty member of both School of Engineering and School of Science, at Kyushu University in Japan.
+I am belonging to [the Multi-Agent Laboratory](https://agent.inf.kyushu-u.ac.jp), led by Professor Makoto Yokoo.
+My major research field is multi-agent systems, a subfield of artificial intelligence.
+More specifically, my research focuses on algorithmic aspects of mechanism design, including resource allocations and social choice.
 Further information on my research is found at
 [Kyushu University Researcher Database](https://hyoka.ofc.kyushu-u.ac.jp/search/details/K005086/english.html), [Google Scholar](https://scholar.google.co.jp/citations?user=aakxNAIAAAAJ),
 [DBLP](https://dblp.org/pers/t/Todo:Taiki.html), and